Pests We Treat Before & After Photos

 Click on a photo to enlarge.

-For treatment, we injected a knockdown aerosol application into the nest, waited a few moments, and then injected a knockdown liquid application.
-Both of these treatments will quickly exterminate the yellow jackets.
-After a short period of time, we removed the large nest and properly disposed of it.
-Now the owner can safely continue with his renovations.
+First, we injected a knockdown aerosol application into the nest.
+We then waited a few moments, and then injected a knockdown liquid application.
+Both treatments rapidly exterminate the European hornets.
+A short while later, we removed the nest and disposed of it properly.
+The homeowner mentioned that he will dispose of the grill at a later date.

 Proudly serving Mercer, Ocean, Monmouth, Somerset, & Middlesex County